 Students enrolled in a blended program at the Phoenix Campus fall under the purview of that campus, which includes administering and delivering all aspects of this program.
-The certificate is awarded from the Phoenix Campus.
-For students attending courses at the Glendale Learning Center: Didactic courses are offered online, and the hands-on laboratory courses are offered at the Glendale Learning Center, an auxiliary learning site to the Phoenix Campus.
+The certificate is conferred from the Phoenix Campus.
+For students attending courses at the Glendale Learning Center: Didactic courses are a blended offering of online and on campus instruction along with, the hands-on laboratory courses are offered at the Glendale Learning Center, an auxiliary learning site to the Phoenix Campus.